joffrey-bion/krossbow/README.md

 ### Using body conversions

 You can use STOMP with basic text as frame bodies, but it really becomes interesting when you can convert the frame bodies back and forth into Kotlin objects.

 #### Using Kotlinx Serialization conversions

 Krossbow comes with built-in support for Kotlinx Serialization in order to support multiplatform conversions.

-You will need to use the `krossbow-stomp-kxserialization` module to add these capabilities (you don't need the core module anymore as it is transitively brought by this one).
+This is provided by [the `krossbow-stomp-kxserialization` module](./krossbow-stomp-kxserialization/README.md).

 Call `withJsonConversions` to add JSON conversions capabilities to your `StompSession`.
 Then, use `convertAndSend` and `subscribe` overloads with serializers to use these conversions: